5 Quick & Fun Summer Science Activities for Kids

 Let’s take back summer for ourselves with some simple and fun summer science activities for kids.
 It seems like my family falls into the same trap each summer — we spend way too much time behind screens and not enough quality time as a family.

-They were so excited to get messy and have some fun.
+Doing these science experiments with kids is just plain fun.
+The kids were so excited to get messy and see what was going to happen next.
 The best part about these activities is that anyone can do them — you probably have most of the supplies at home right now!

 Bubble snakes are one of those fun ideas that makes me nostalgic for summer days spent riding bikes and playing in sprinklers with the neighborhood kids.
 The supplies are super simple, too!